-I hope the short travel films you’ll find on these channels will encourage you to start planning your own crazy adventures around the world.
+I hope the short travel films and YouTube Vloggers you find here will encourage you to start planning your own crazy travel adventures around the world.

-Don’t forget to subscribe for regular updates from these travel vloggers!
+Don’t forget to subscribe for regular updates from these travel vloggers too!

 Yeah, that’s me!
 Before I share my favorite YouTube travel vloggers, I wanted to introduce you to my channel first.
 Shameless self-promotion.

 Do you love epic adventure travel from off the beaten path?